Topological energy pumping in a quasi-periodically driven four-level system: Introduction

 In this work, we address these aforementioned questions by investigating the energy dynamics of a four-level system (a ququart) that is driven by two incommensurate frequencies.
 This system can realize the temporal analog of a four-band model, where the interplay between spin and orbital degrees of freedom plays a crucial role.
 Our analysis reveals that the rates of energy absorption and emission are not exactly symmetric for a given band.
 This is markedly different compared to the quasi-periodically driven single-spin model where energy absorption and emission rates are exactly opposite for both the bands.
-Interestingly however, for for QSHI phase the energy absorption and emission rates become completely opposite, when we add the contributions from two different bands, related by chiral symmetry and particle-hole symmetry.
+Interestingly however, for QSHI phase the energy absorption and emission rates become completely opposite, when we add the contributions from two different bands, related by chiral symmetry and particle-hole symmetry.
 The regular quantized (irregular non-quantized) rate of energy-pumping is directly related to the quantized (non-quantized) spin-Chern number characterizing the underlying propagating topological edge modes (trivial bulk localized mode) of the real-space model.
 Next, we extend this analysis to the temporal HOTI model where corner localized modes of the real-space model are manifested in the zero absorption and emission of energy after adding both the chiral partner bands.
-This is further established by the mid-gap Wannier spectra characterizing the HOTI nature of the phase.
-Finally, we demonstrate that the perfect (fluctuating) nature of the time-evolved fidelity serves as a distinct signature of a topological (trivial) phase.
+This is further established by the mid-gap Wannier spectra characterizing the HOTI nature of the phase. { Our results reveal how chiral, particle-hole, and time-reversal symmetries govern the energy dynamics in temporal quantum spin Hall and higher-order topological insulators.} Finally, we demonstrate that the perfect (fluctuating) nature of the time-evolved fidelity serves as a distinct signature of a topological (trivial) phase.

 The paper is structured as follows: In Sec. \ref{s2}, we introduce the model Hamiltonian for both temporal QSHI and HOTI, discuss the Floquet formalism, and the corresponding observables that we study.
 In Sec. \ref{s3}, we analyze the observables namely, the energy exchange rates, spin-Chern number, Wannier spectra, and providing a comprehensive understanding of the topological transitions associated with FOTI and HOTI phases.
 We examine the time evolution of fidelity for both the models and connect this behavior to the topological or trivial nature of the system.
 Finally, we conclude with a summary of our findings and possible future directions in Sec. \ref{s4}.